Operation Save America: Activities

 Operation Save America conducts mass protests at abortion clinics to promote an anti-abortion cause.
-Operation Save America has mobilized its members for other causes common to the Christian right, for example, opposition to Gay-Straight Alliances in public schools.
+Operation Save America has mobilized its members for other causes common to the Christian right, for example, opposition to Gay-straight alliances in public schools.
 At South Rowan High School, near Charlotte, when a Gay-Straight Alliance was forming at that school in 2006, Operation Save America arranged to have some 700 people to show up at the school board meeting and get the board to ban the club from the school.

-They have also been involved in burning the Islamic holy text, the Qur'an, despite the opposition of most of the Muslim community to the practice of abortion.
+They have also been involved in burning the Islamic holy text, the Quran, despite the opposition of most of the Muslim community to the practice of abortion.
 Their actions have been described as "an affront to Islam, all people of faith, and to our society as a whole... not Christian [and] not American" by the Mississippi Religious Leadership Conference.

 On July 12, 2007, three members of the organization (Ante and Kathy Pavkovic, and their daughter Kristen) were arrested after they tried to shout down a Hindu clergyman as he offered the traditional morning prayer on the US Senate floor.
 The protest was denounced by Barry W. Lynn, executive director of Americans United for Separation of Church and State.

 On July 20, 2014, members of the organization interrupted a worship service at the First Unitarian Universalist Church of New Orleans.
-During a moment of silence for a member of the church who had died in the previous week, OSA member Deanna Waller began to speak about "abominations".
+During a moment of silence for a member of the church who had died in the previous week, OSA member Deanna Waller began to speak about "abominations."
 Rev. Deanna Vandiver, a guest pastor who was leading the service, asked Waller and the other OSA members either to remain and be respectful of the service or to depart; church members escorted Waller and the more vocal OSA protestors out of the service, while others remained until the service was over, and attempted to engage church members during the coffee hour.
 Vandiver described the intrusion as "religious terrorism"; on its website, OSA described their action as presenting "the truth of the Gospel in this synagogue of Satan."

 On July 21, 2017, concern was expressed by national and local leaders over plans for rallies and protests starting Saturday, July 22, 2017.

+On August 2, 2022, a Tennessee federal judge issued a restraining order against the organization after several of their members were arrested during protests at clinics in Nashville, Tennessee and Mount Juliet, Tennessee in late July.